Counseling Degrees & Licenses in Oklahoma

 Southeastern Oklahoma State University

 Southeastern Oklahoma State University is a small public university in Durant, Oklahoma.
-All of the school’s counseling programs, which include a master of arts in clinical mental health counseling, a master of science in community counseling, a master of education in school counseling – LPC Option, and a special Licensed Professional Counselor (LPC) curriculum, are all pre-approved by the Oklahoma State Board of Behavioral Health.
+All of the school’s counseling programs — which include a master of arts in clinical mental health counseling and a master of education in school counseling — are all pre-approved by the Oklahoma State Board of Behavioral Health.

 SOSU’s 100 percent online MEd in school counseling requires students to have a teaching certificate to enroll.
 Courses are accelerated and flexible, so students can complete their master’s online while continuing to work full time.
 Graduates of the master of arts in clinical mental health counseling are qualified to be licensed at the state level.